plguillou/GradCAM-on-DeepFake-faces-in-videos/README.md

 ## How does it work?

 Using [dlib and OpenCV](https://pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/), the faces in the video are detected.
 Then, the faces are sent to the [neural network](https://github.com/DariusAf/MesoNet) to find out if it is a DeepFake or not.
-Finally, if a DeepFake is found, we apply [GradCAM](https://github.com/cabjr/tf2cam) to highlight the areas that triggered the neural network prediction.
+Finally, if a DeepFake is found, I apply [GradCAM](https://github.com/cabjr/tf2cam) to highlight the areas that triggered the neural network prediction.

 ## What's in it?